-On winter mornings when I awaken early and the sun sleeps in, I feed the cats, light the wood stove, and make my coffee.
-Then I systematically shut off all the lights except the halogen lamp on its long black insect leg that reaches from a mahogany shelf and forms a bright bubble around my overstuffed chair.
+On winter mornings I awaken early while the sun sleeps in.
+I feed the cats, light the wood stove, and make my coffee.
+Then I systematically shut off all the lights except the halogen lamp on its long black insect leg that reaches from a mahogany shelf to form a bright bubble around my overstuffed chair.
 My backside sinks into the putty-colored cushions, sinks back inside the yolky softness of a hopeful leathery egg buried in the sand on a small sun-warmed beach.
 In my upright embryonic state, incubated by the flickering woodstove, a mantram seeps out on a small exhalation of carbon dioxide and unused oxygen, air I no longer need for anything except to float this one phrase: show me my words.

 I love other people’s words, words in song, words in stories, words in poetry, words of human discourse, words about words.
 But please.
 Show me my words, on this morning, in this warm sphere of light from a small phony sun in the dead of winter, darkness ceding to another watery dawn.
 Show me my words, because those words are already waiting inside, strung into sentences like genes on coiled chromosomes, ready to be unwound, switched on, expressed as something new in the world, hatched into the wide-eyed dimness of morning.